kaubin/CS575-900_Assignment3/README.md

 N ode.js, a software platform for scalable server-side and networking applications

-I did not want to start with an existing project such as the [Angular Express Seed](https://github.com/btford/angular-express-seed) since I wanted benefit from building something myself.
+For those who do not want to deal with a noobs code, use an existing project such as the [Angular Socket.iO Seed](https://github.com/btford/angular-socket-io-seed) by btford (Brian Ford) as your starting point.

+I did this the hard way to attain a basic understanding of socket.io.
+For those who wish to do the same, I suggest comparing this project against the generated one outlined in the "How initial stack was generated, before modification" section below.

+References are listed below.
+Special thanks for guidance given by Brian Ford, Foysal Ahamed and Smitha Milli for their tutorials and examples.

 ## How to start the application